TomaszGerstel/JCountant/README.md

 # JCountant

-App to help you with your finances
+App to help you with your finances (back-end app)

 Java version of the tool to managing your finances